A Small Fire Breaks Out On Roof Of Trump Tower In NYC

 ABC News reports that the fire was caused by an electrical box and located in a heating and cooling unit on the tower's roof.

 Trump Tower, one of a number of buildings prominently emblazoned with the president's name, has been a symbol of Trump's presidency and site of protests since his election.
-But the president himself has only rarely visited his penthouse apartment there, preferring to spend time in his Mar-A-Lago resort.
+But the president himself has only rarely visited his penthouse apartment there, preferring to spend time in his Mar-a-Lago resort in Palm Beach, Fla.

-The U.S. Secret Service used to maintain a command post within Trump Tower, but the post was relocated to another location after disagreements over the terms of the lease.
+The U.S. Secret Service used to maintain a command post within Trump Tower, but the post was relocated after disagreements over the terms of the lease.